 This web site is designed for accessibility.
 Content is obtainable and functional to any browser or Internet device.
 This page's full visual experience is available in a graphical browser that supports web standards.
 See reasons to upgrade your browser.

-Dr. Michael D. Rosenthal joined Brookhaven National Laboratory in May 2007 as the Head of the Nonproliferation and Safeguards Division in Brookhaven's Nonproliferation and National Security Department.
-Prior to that he served in the U.S. Department of State and the U.S. Arms Control and Disarmament Agency (ACDA) as a member of the Senior Executive Service.
+Prior to his tenure at Brookhaven, he served in the U.S. Department of State and the U.S. Arms Control and Disarmament Agency (ACDA) as a member of the Senior Executive Service.
 He has an extensive background in nuclear nonproliferation and international security issues and broad experience with the Nuclear Nonproliferation Treaty, the International Atomic Energy Agency (IAEA), international safeguards, and U.S. Government and international programs aimed at reducing the risks of nuclear and other radioactive material and technology.